 Perhaps most important is the prohibition of cooperation with Russian scientists on reporting climate change.
 Russia constitutes 40% of the Arctic and our own climate change scientists openly decry the loss of data which foils their predictive models, but their voices fall on deaf ears.

 Likewise, the cooperation on fisheries management in the Arctic.
-As ocean waters in the Bering Sea warm, fish stocks are moving further north into Alaskan and Russian waters.
+As ocean waters in the Bering Sea warm, fish stocks are moving farther north into Alaskan and Russian waters.
 A proposed cooperative fisheries research and management program was scuttled.
 And while we have a fishing moratorium on the U.S. side due to lack of data, we now see Russian fishing vessels openly operating in their own Arctic Exclusive Economic Zone.

 We also had a cooperative fisheries research project with Seattle, Canada, Alaska and Russia to determine what was happening with salmon stocks in the Gulf of Alaska, looking at their overall health, eating habits and the impact of salmon hatchery programs.
 Of course, this is all critical to management of our salmon stocks, with the recognition that we know very little about what happens after they leave our spawning rivers.
 But it was halted due to the fact that the research platform was a Russian vessel.